LIMA BEANS WITH HAM OVER RICE – (BUTTER BEANS)

 Instructions

 • Rinse and sort beans, soak overnight in a large pot of water.
-Next morning, drain soak water and rinse beans.
+Next morning, drain the water and rinse beans.
 Add six cups of fresh water, the chopped onion, garlic, pepper, and ham or ham hock.

 • Simmer beans with lid tilted on pot for about 3 hours until tender, then add salt.
 (I always salt dried beans after they are done.
 They take longer to cook if you salt them during the cooking process.)